Example: Access Azure Storage using the Azure libraries for Python

 Hello there, Azure Storage.
 I'm a friendly file ready to be stored in a blob.

-The second method (with connection string) uses a connection string to access the storage account directly.
-Although this method seems simpler, it has two significant drawbacks:
+• The Connection string method uses a connection string to access the storage account directly.

-• A connection string inherently authenticates the connecting agent with the Storage account rather than with individual resources within that account.
-As a result, a connection string provides grants broader authorization than may be required.
+• A connection string authenticates the connecting agent with the Storage account rather than with individual resources within that account.
+As a result, a connection string grants broader authorization than might be needed.
+With DefaultAzureCredential you can grant more granular, least privileged permissions over your storage resources to the identity your app runs under using Azure RBAC.

-• A connection string contains an access info in plain text and therefore presents potential vulnerabilities if it's improperly constructed or improperly secured.
+• A connection string contains access info in plain text and therefore presents potential vulnerabilities if it's not properly constructed or secured.
 If such a connection string is exposed, it can be used to access a wide range of resources within the Storage account.

 import os